litesaber15/graph-analysis/README.md

 ```

 #### Submitting
-On completion, you should have one `.txt` file and nine `.png` files.
-Put these files in a new folder with the same name as your UNI.
-Submit a `.zip` of this folder.
+On completion, submit a `.zip` containing `uni1234.py` and `uni1234.txt` on CourseWorks.
+Due on 7th April 11:59pm.